ibm-cloud-docs/Cloudant/guides/model_data.md

 a connecting table to join tags with their associated documents, allowing quick look up of all documents with a given tag.

-In Cloudant, you'd store tags in a list in each document.
+In {{site.data.keyword.cloudant_short_notm}}, you'd store tags in a list in each document.
 You would then use a view to get the documents with a given tag by
 [emitting each tag as a key in your view's map function](../api/creating_views.html).
 Querying the view for a given key will then provide all the documents with that tag.